-Figure 8 compares the change over time in phytoplankton and nitrate concentrations as simulated by our model to that actually observed.
-Although the model shows a slight increase in phytoplankton, this increase comes too late in the season, after light availability has already diminished.
-Therefore, we never see the exponential growth followed by an exponential decrease that actually occurred in the Ross Sea.
-However, we do observe that when the phytoplankton population does increase, less nitrate is available.
+Figure 8 compares the change over time in phytoplankton and nitrate concentrations as simulated by this model to that actually observed.
+Although a slight increase appears in the phytoplankton trajectory, it comes too late in the season, after light availability has already diminished.
+Therefore, the model does not reproduce the exponential growth followed by an exponential decrease that actually occurred in the Ross Sea.
+However, when the phytoplankton population increases, less nitrate is available.